• Skip to primary navigation

 Put them all in a big pot (aren’t they pretty?!), add 1 teaspoon of salt.

-Cover with water by at least a couple of inches, put the lid on and bring to a boil.
+Cover with cold water by at least a couple of inches, put the lid on and bring to a boil.
 Once it’s boiling you can take the lid off.
-If it’s boiling over reduce the heat a bit.
+If it’s boiling over reduce the heat a bit to more of a medium heat.

 Tip: Use a strainer set over a bowl, and save the vegetable broth for soup or gravy.